 Preventing an episode that has started

 Your doctor can advise on ways to interrupt the abnormal electrical signals and slow down the fast heartbeats.
 They include actions as simple as coughing in a particular way, or applying an ice pack to your face.
+Only do these if your doctor recommends them.
 Your doctor might also recommend medication to treat an episode.

 Preventing future episodes